 In QGIS it is possible to split the parts of a multi part feature so that the number of parts is increased.
 Just draw a line across the part you want to split using the Split Parts icon.

-Vihje: Split a polyline feature in one-click
+Tip: Split a polyline into new parts in one-click